themeum/tutor/readme.txt

 = 1.7.7 - December 30, 2020 =

-New: More settings to control button colors in login, registration, enrolment
+New: More options to control button colors in login, registration, and enrolment
 Update: Enhanced security features in gradebook and other necessary places.
-Thanks to Wordfence!
+Thanks Wordfence!
-Update: Added translation support for some of the static strings
+Update: Translation support for several of static strings added
 Fix: Fatal error on course archive and shortcode page for misconfigured monetization settings
-Fix: Auto-save email notification issue from frontend course builder
+Fix: Auto-save email notification issue on frontend course builder
 Fix: Course preview access issue for admin

 = 1.7.6 - December 04, 2020 =